ObjectivityLtd/MACK/README.md

         Configure.ps1 -mode 'local'

+Alternatively you can clone chocomachine.config, customise it, commit into your team repository and use as parameter, e.g.

+        Configure.ps1 -mode 'local' -LocalConfigurationFilePath <drive:>\<teamrepository>\localdevchocomachine.config

 It may be required to set policy execution first:

         Set-ExecutionPolicy Unrestricted

-Chocolatey UI package makes the process more user friendly, however command line acolytes may disagree :)
+**Chocolatey UI** package makes the process more user friendly, however command line acolytes may disagree :)
 Please visit Chocolatey [home page][9] for more information.

 ![Choco GUI](https://github.com/ObjectivityLtd/MACK/blob/master/images/ChocoGUI.PNG)